 - Peripheral artery disease

 While this condition is frightening, if you make the lifestyle changes necessary to reduce these indicators, it will also affect the others favorably as well.
-An alternative medicine doctor can help you determine if you have metabolic syndrome and discuss how medical nutrition in Silver Spring, MD, like from Atlantis Medical Wellness Center, can help.
 Contact a professional today.